Seven Hong Kong activists jailed over unauthorised protest in 2020 - NewsBreak

 Seven Hong Kong activists jailed over unauthorised protest in 2020

-HONG KONG (Reuters) - Seven Hong Kong democracy campaigners, including former lawmakers, were sentenced on Saturday to up to 12 months in jail for their role in a protest last year against a sweeping national security law imposed by China.
+HONG KONG, Oct 16 (Reuters) - Seven Hong Kong democracy campaigners, including former lawmakers, were sentenced on Saturday to up to 12 months in jail for their role in a protest last year against a sweeping national security law imposed by China.

 The seven had pleaded guilty to charges that included organising the unauthorised assembly on July 1, 2020, when thousands of protesters took to the streets.
 Police, who had banned the demonstration citinbg coronavirus restrictions, fired tear gas and water cannon to disperse them.